 Again, the reason for this is the railroad, as the entire path of the B&O went through what had been loyal territory during the Civil War.
 There was an economic necessity to include those counties in the newly formed state, even if, at the time, they were largely anti-Union.

 “There’s some spite here,” Bankhurst says.
-“Why should the Virginians, having committed treason, have those two counties back and have that important feature, the B&O Railroad, back on their territory?
+“Why should the Virginians, having committed treason, have those two counties back and have that critical feature, the B&O Railroad, back on their territory?

 "So that’s kind of why we are the way we are.
-In order to understand why that’s the case, it’s the railroad.
+To understand why that’s the case, it’s the railroad.
 In Jefferson County, we’re fond of saying, ‘It’s the railroad, stupid.’
 That’s why we’re here—why we’re in West Virginia.”

 While oftentimes remaining a place apart within the state, there is still a great enthusiasm in the eastern panhandle for the West Virginian identity that has grown over time, Bankhurst says.

-One example of how different mainly Jefferson County is from the rest of the state is examining the aftermath of the mine wars, Bankhurst says.
+One example of how different the panhandle is from the rest of the state is examining the aftermath of the mine wars, which erupted in the south-central part of the state.
 After the Battle of Blair Mountain, the treason trials were held in the Jefferson County Courthouse.

 Predominantly agricultural, there was no real presence of the coal industry or the United Mine Workers of America, so Jefferson County was seen as objective enough to allow for a fair trial.